8 min read · Published

 Rockwall and East DFW sits on a lot of expansive clay soil.
 That's rough on fence posts — it swells when wet and shrinks when dry, cracking concrete footings over a few years.
 Pulling an old footing from clay takes longer than from sandy soil, and we sometimes need to widen the hole for proper re-set.
 This is built into post-reset pricing.

 Sagging gates are almost never the gate itself — they're the post (rotting, leaning) or the hinges (undersized, loose).
-We diagnose first; the fix is usually one of:
+We diagnose first; the fix is usually one of these (all single fixes hit the $299 minimum — bundle them with other small jobs on the same visit and you get more value per trip):

 North Texas storm season means downed sections, snapped pickets, and leaning posts after high winds.
+We cover the pre-storm prep moves in a dedicated storm-season prep guide; this section is about the after.
 A few notes:

 Picket replacement is the most DIY-friendly fence task.
 If you have a circular saw, a drill, exterior-rated screws and a couple of hours: